MenkeTechnologies/spring-boot-rest-generator/README.md

 # spring-boot-rest-generator

-- put your mysql ddl file named dump.sql file in src/main/resources
+- put in folder, package and SQL dump file name in src/main/resources/config.properties

-- change SRC_FOLDER and PACKAGE in App.java to match your path
+- put your mysql ddl file named whatever is in config.properties in src/main/resources

-- run the psvm
+- run the psvm in App.java

 # created by MenkeTechnologies